kbhadury/Minesweeper/README.md

 No Internet access is needed to play the game.

 ## To install
-Download the `Game/` directory.
-Inside it, you should see `Minesweeper.jar` and `scores.dat`.
-Double-click on `Minesweeper.jar` to play.
+Go the the "Releases" tab at the top of this page and download `Minesweeper.jar` and `scores.dat`.
+Put both of these files into one folder.
+Then double-click on `Minesweeper.jar` to play.